insthync/awesome-unity3d/README.md

 * [HPTK](https://github.com/jorgejgnz/HPTK) - Hand Physics Toolkit (HPTK) is a toolkit to build physical hand-driven interactions in a modular and scalable way.
 * [XRTK](https://github.com/XRTK/XRTK-Core) - The Official Mixed Reality Framework for Unity
 * [unity-webxr-export](https://github.com/De-Panther/unity-webxr-export) - Develop and export WebXR experiences using Unity WebGL
+* [Simple-WebXR-Unity](https://github.com/Rufus31415/Simple-WebXR-Unity) - SimpleWebXR is a lightweight library that exposes the WebXR javascript API in your C# Unity code.
+* [ultimatexr-unity](https://github.com/VRMADA/ultimatexr-unity) - UltimateXR is a free, open source framework that facilitates the creation of VR applications.

 ### Web View
 * [servo-unity](https://github.com/MozillaReality/servo-unity) - This project constitutes a Unity native plugin and a set of Unity C# script components allow third parties to incorporate Servo browser windows into Unity scenes.